gemini-hlsw/ocs/bundle/edu.gemini.pot/doc/GhostEstimates.md

 * High Resolution GHOST.
 Much as for beam-switching mode but I believe here we need to define IFU2 as an offset position?

+#### Target Environment

+_8 Days_

+In addition to adjustments for two-target mode, the Target Environment will have to show the sky positions for the other modes.
+This will require reworking the target table a bit.
+We’ll need to label the IFUs and provide a mechanism for swapping the targets and offset positions between the IFUs, I’m guessing.

+I’m really not sure how long this will take because the target environment table is old and clunky.

+#### TPE

+_8 Days_

+Here we will need selection tools for the IFUs and these will depend on the modes.
+Are there probe arms and vignetting to plot?
+The requirements aren’t clear.

 ### P2 - AGS Updates

+_5 Days_

 For the most part GHOST uses PWFS2 for guiding.
 To make AGS effective though, we need to implement vignetting support for GHOST and the PWFS2 probe arm.

 ### P2 - OT Browser Support

+_2 Days_

 Search capability.
 Needs input from science.

 ### P2 - GHOST-specific Phase 2 Checks

+_2 Days_

 * Error if two targets in dual-target mode are not far enough (at least 84 arcseconds) or else too far (7 arcmins or more) apart.